Our local UK SEO study compared the statistics of different websites listed on page-1 of Google.

 We strongly believe that using Google products such as Google Analytics and others on your website plays a role in SEO.
-We’ve even built this check into our website SEO checker.

 With a 90% of listings using Google Analytics and/or Google Tag Manager, it helps to provide more data to support this.

 60% of listings had their HTML lang attribute set to en-GB*

 HTML lang attributes allow search engines to understand which language your website is in and also which country too.
 For example, if this attribute was set to en-US, Google would index the page as if it was written in American English.

 Some websites on page-1 simply had their’s set to only “en” and not “en-GB”, telling Google that their website is in English, whilst not defining that it’s British English exclusively.

 For local SEO, it’s important to get as localised as you can.
 With 90% of these including the attribute and 60% using en-GB, we believe it may play a role in reaching page-1 for local SEO.

 50% of listing scored between 90–99 with Google’s PageSpeed Insights tool (for desktops)*

 Page speed mightn’t be a local SEO ranking factor, however, it should still be looked at as a part of your overall SEO strategy.

 50% of listings scored between 90–99 and it was often the case that websites which scored 100 weren’t even position-1.
 Therefore, we believe that scoring 100 is great, however, should you reach the 90s, from our research, it should be enough to rank on page-1 too.